rabbithat/nRF52_essential_definitions/README.md

 # nRF52_essential_definitions
-These are essential shorthand Forth definitions leveraged by other programs for manipulating variables and one-dimensional arrays.
+These are shorthand Forth definitions leveraged by other programs for manipulating variables and one-dimensional arrays.